wcmc-its/dns_checker/README.md

 # DNS Checker
 This is simple script for checking a DNS entry on a nameserver, and sending an alert if it has

-It is designed to be scheduled via a cron job
+It is intended to be scheduled to run via cron job

 ## GEMS